Woden Town Centre: Urban structure

-The tallest commercial building in Canberra, the 26 story 93 metre (305 ft) high Lovett Tower is located on Keltie Street.
+The tallest commercial building in ACT, the 26 story 93 metre (305 ft) high Lovett Tower is located on Keltie Street.
 The tower was formerly known as the MLC Tower, but it was renamed in 2000 to honour the Lovett family.
 It has been the tallest building in Canberra since its completion in 1973.
-The Tower is currently occupied by the Department of Veterans' Affairs, the Department of the Environment and the Department of the Prime Minister and Cabinet.
-The Alexander and Albemarle Buildings once housed the Department of Health and Ageing as its central office until its closure in 2010, where they are now scheduled for demolition.
+The Tower is currently occupied by the Department of Veterans' Affairs, the Department of the Environment and the Department of the Prime Minister & Cabinet.
+The Alexander and Albemarle Buildings once housed the Department of Health & Aged Care as its central office until its closure in 2010, where they are now scheduled for demolition.

 The Woden Town Park is located across Callam street, although infrequently used because of its location away from the major shopping areas.
 The Civil Aviation Safety Authority has its headquarters at the Aviation House, which is adjacent to the Sirius Building.
 The Juliana House now serves as an apartment of hotel, after four years of being vacant.
 The Bonner House in Neptune street headquarters the Indigenous Business Australia.
 The town centre has a postal office and a health centre.
 A Medibank branch is headquartered in Woden, which is next to the bus interchange.
-SkyPlaza is located in Woden, and is one of the tallest residential buildings in Canberra, where it is 60 m (197 ft) in height, 20 floors, and was completed in 2005.
+SkyPlaza is located in Woden, and is one of the tallest residential buildings in ACT, where it is 60 m (197 ft) in height, 20 floors, and was completed in 2005.
 The Woden Bus Interchange provides transport for people from one place to another, but the interchange has been scheduled for demolition, and the area also surrounding the interchange has been planned for new redevelopments to improve the town centre.
 A redevelopment master plan for this was first considered back in 2004, but actual development will be taking place in September 2014.
 The Phillip Ice Skating Centre was the home arena for the Canberra Knights, until 2014.